abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 ## Overview

-In this chapter we are going to, use a `nginx-ingress-controller` to host your abcdesktop service with a public IP Address, then configure dns zone file to use your own domain name, and activate TLS to secure your service.
+In this chapter, you will use an NGINX ingress controller to expose your abcdesktop service with a public IP address, configure your DNS zone file to use your own domain name, and enable TLS to secure the service.

 ## Update http-router service